sanderseriksen/BAN440-Term-Paper/README.md

 Group members: William Eide, Øyvind Odland, Sander Eriksen

-This Project accounts for 70% of the grade in the course BAN440 - Data Driven Business Analysis.
-This repository will be used to collect and manage our work on the term paper.
+This Project accounted for 70% of the grade in the course BAN440 - Data Driven Business Analysis.
+As an efficient way of collaborating on code development, this repository was used to collect and manage our work.

-The final output of the Project:
-- 8-10 page PDF report
-- Data and code needed to replicate the results

-(Example) Structure of the report:
-1. Introduction and description of the question
-2. Brief literature review (3-4 papers or analyses, remember correct citations)
-3. Description of the industry (main players, markets, modes of competition, demand side, pricing etc.)
-4. Data (summary statistics, graphs etc.)
-5. Model/empirical strategy
-6. Results
-7. Summary
+The project has turned out to be one of my favorite projects at NHH, both for its freedom of choice and the topics covered that we used in our work.
+Contrary to other courses, we actually got the opportunity to do some real-life research in terms of finding our own data and shape a problem question.
+As well, we got good help from our professors Morten Sæthre and Mateusz Mysliwski who were keen to help and genuinely interested in what we worked on.

+After this semester, I am confident in saying I know more about Norway's many municipalities and Vinmonopolet stores than the average man in the street, as much time was spent analyzing data from Vinmonopolet and Statistics Norway (SSB).
+We are really happy with how the report turned out, and we actually got some interesting results with farely simple methodological approaches.

+Give the main report a read if you like and immerse yourself into Norway's monopolized alcohol retail market!